The Great War

 Neutrality turns out to be a position that is difficult to sustain.
 At the beginning of the war, more than a million Belgians flee to the Netherlands.
 Encampments are erected to take in the refugees.
 Among them are many war volunteers who wish to join the Allies.
 The Germans subsequently construct a 332-km stretch of lethal electric fencing between the Netherlands and Belgium.
 The barrier will come to be known as the “Wire of Death”.

 Great Britain blockades trade with Germany and prohibits the Netherlands from selling imported products to the Germans.
-The Germans, on the other hand, attempt to collect as many groceries and raw materials from the Netherlands as they can.
+The Germans, on the other hand, attempt to collect as many foodstuffs and raw materials from the Netherlands as they can.
 Three hundred Dutch ships perish after being hit by British mines or German torpedoes.
 Unemployment soars as international trade diminishes.
 Food becomes scarce and is rationed.
 In 1917 and 1918, food supplies in Amsterdam and Rotterdam are plundered by desperate housewives.

 By the end of the war, several European countries are in revolutionary mood.
 In Russia, the Czar is deposed and murdered.
 After the war, the German Emperor flees to the Netherlands, whereupon Germany becomes a republic.
 The Netherlands also perceives the threat of revolution, which prompts the government to make far-reaching promises in order to settle the political upheaval, such as the eight-hour working day and general suffrage (1919).